Chris J. Dallmann

 I’m a neuroscientist.
 My goal is to understand how neural circuits control arm and leg movements—a major challenge in neuroscience with implications for treating movement disorders, designing neural prostheses, and robotics.
 I tackle this challenge in the fruit fly, Drosophila.
 The unparalleled genetic tools and the compact nervous system of this model organism enable us to develop a detailed, mechanistic understanding of movement control.

-I recently joined the Ache Lab as a Marie Sklodowska-Curie Fellow.
-I study how neural circuits in the fly’s “spinal cord” translate brain commands into leg movements during walking.
-I combine markerless motion capture, electrophysiology, and two-photon calcium imaging of neural activity in behaving flies with connectomics.
+In the Ache Lab (University of Würzburg), I study how neural circuits in the fly’s “spinal cord” translate movement instructions from the brain into leg movements during walking.
+I combine motion capture, electrophysiology, and two-photon calcium imaging of neural activity in behaving flies with comprehensive connectivity analyses (connectomics).

-Until 2023, I was a postdoc in the Tuthill Lab.
-I used many of the same techniques to study how neural circuits use signals from movement sensors on the legs to control walking.
+In the Tuthill Lab (University of Washington), I used many of the same techniques to study how neural circuits use signals from movement sensors on the legs to control walking.

-As a graduate student, I studied how neural circuits use signals from force sensors to control walking.
-This required analyzing freely moving animals.
-I took a biomechanics approach and designed a setup that combined motion capture, force measurements, and electromyography in stick insects—another invertebrate model organism (see also The New York Times ScienceTake).
+As a graduate student, I studied how neural circuits use signals from force sensors on the legs to control walking.
+I took a biomechanics approach and combined motion capture, force measurements, and electromyography in freely walking stick insects—another invertebrate model organism (see also The New York Times ScienceTake).

 Positions